antipatico/balatromobile/README.md

 python3 -m pip install balatromobile
 ```

-**NOTE**: the package as no dependencies, you can install it in any venv without any problem.
+**NOTE**: the package has no dependencies, you can install it in any venv without any problem.

 ## Usage
 ```bash